statisticalbiotechnology/dsbook/dsbook/unsupervised/cluster_brca.md

 # Cluster analysis of TCGA breast cancer sets

-Here we are perfoming a k-means analysis of two different datasets within the TCGA.
+Here we are performing a cluster analysis, using k-means and Gaussian mixture models, of the TCGA breast cancer dataset.

 First we retrieve the breast cancer RNAseq data as well as the clinical classification of the sets from cbioportal.org.
 The code for the retrieval of this data set is not important for the understanding of the analysis, but the code is kept for completness.
 Execute the code and proceed to next step.